If Your Boss Treats You Like a Kid, Start Here

 5. Play bigger

 To be seen as a thought-partner, you’ve got to act like one.
 Start thinking and speaking strategically.
 What are the business concerns that keep your boss’s boss up at night?
 What goals must they achieve to be successful?
 In interactions with your boss and her colleagues, start speaking in terms of these initiatives and concerns.
+If you want your boss to stop treating you like a kid, play bigger.

 6. When you’re overlooked, have an honest conversation